agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 The Sophisticated agent can accurately model what it *would* do if it ended up in location [3,5] (adjacent to Donut North).
 So it avoids temptation by taking the long, inefficient route to Veg.

 In this simple example, the Naive and Sophisticated agents each take paths that optimal time-consistent MDP agents (without softmax noise) would never take.
 So this is an example where a bias leads to a *systematic* deviation from optimality and behavior that is not predicted by an optimal model.
-In Chapter V.III we explore inference of preferences for time inconsistent agents.
+In Chapter 5.3 we explore inference of preferences for time inconsistent agents.

 -----------